 If you are under 19, there are a number of laws about your involvement in lawsuits you should know about.
 These laws are intended to protect you.

-- You cannot start a lawsuit on your own.
+- You cannot start a lawsuit in Small Claims Court or Supreme Court on your own.
 You must have a “litigation guardian”.
 A litigation guardian could be your mom or dad or it could be another adult who lives in BC.
 If your case is in Small Claims Court and involves personal injury, the litigation guardian must be represented by a lawyer.

 - Sometimes the litigation guardian is the Public Guardian and Trustee.
 The Public Guardian and Trustee is appointed by the government (but is separate from the government) to help protect the legal and financial interests of children.